happo/happo.io/README.md

 The environment variable must contain both the username of the profile and the personal access token, separated by a colon.

-If you're using Github Enterprise, apart from defining the environment variable you also need to add [`githubApiUrl` to `.happo.js`](#githubapiurl).
+If you're using GitHub Enterprise, apart from defining the environment variable you also need to add [`githubApiUrl` to `.happo.js`](#githubapiurl).

 # Defining examples